1. Launch Creader VII+ X431 / CRP123

 - Upgrade via the internet.

-Note that MaxiDAS DS708 is inexpensive but compared to the OEM scanner, and other scanners that provide in-depth troubleshooting, programming, sensor activation, immobilizer testing the MaxiDAS708 is a steal.
+Note that MaxiDAS DS708 is inexpensive compared to the OEM scanner and other scanners that provide in-depth troubleshooting, programming, sensor activation, and immobilizer testing MaxiDAS708 is a steal.

 - Full vehicle coverage for all systems in most cars.